erikvanmechelen/creative-process/README.md

 <iframe src="https://open.spotify.com/embed/playlist/1e0vLPK3wKGKoSuZp1A2CT" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+_You've earned a distraction! -- [Here's two mathmeticians/physicists discussing their approaches to a theory of everything](https://www.stitcher.com/podcast/kast-media-2/the-portal-2)._

 ## The first step

 One possible first step is to take a personality test.
 After, you might examine the creative process you took on a recent project.
 Do any new approaches become available?